metalgear-dev/proposer-commitment-network/README.md

 [![X](https://img.shields.io/twitter/follow/interstatefdn)](https://x.com/interstatefdn)

 # Interstate Sidecar To Enable Continous Transaction Execution on Mainnet.
-Interstate is an extension to the PBS / MEV-Boost pipeline which enables instant and continuous transaction confirmations on mainnet, this is a massive UX improvement for Ethereum.
+Interstate is an extension to the PBS / MEV-Boost pipeline which enables instant and continuous transaction preconfirmations on mainnet, this is a massive UX improvement for Ethereum.

 ![Full Design](static/flow.jpg)